corda/corda/docs/source/running-a-notary-cluster/introduction.rst

 existing network, the bootstrapper allows you to set up a cluster of nodes from a set of configuration files.

-The HA notary relies on a Percona/XtraDB (Percona) cluster.
+The HA notary relies on a Percona/XtraDB (Percona) cluster for the notary state shared among the notary workers.
 How to set up Percona is described below.

+In addition to the shared Percona DB for the notary state, each notary worker requires its own database for the node state, since the notary workers are Corda nodes with extra notary capabilities that use the flow framework for communication.

 This guide assumes you're running a Debian-based Linux OS.